zilishen/documentation/content/nginx-one/getting-started.md

 }
 </style>

 This guide provides step-by-step instructions on how to activate and start using NGINX One.
-NGINX One is a management console for monitoring and managing NGINX data plane deployments.
+NGINX One is a management console for monitoring and managing NGINX data plane instances.

 ## Enable the NGINX One service {#enable-nginx-one}